Mitigating Error Accumulation in Co-Speech Motion Generation via Global Rotation Diffusion and Multi-Level Constraints: Related Work

 Among VQ-VAE-based methods, TalkSHOW \cite{yi2023generating} handles face separately, while EMAGE \cite{liu2024emage} masks latent tokens and splits the body into four parts.
 ProbTalk \cite{liu2024towards} leverages PQ-VAE with decoding for rhythmic precision.
 SemTalk \cite{zhang2025semtalk} and EchoMask \cite{zhang2025echomask} adopt RVQ-VAE \cite{guo2024momask,lee2022autoregressive} with frame-level semantic focus.
 However, VQ-VAE-based methods suffer from the limited generation diversity.
 In this work, we use the diffusion model as our baseline to generate diverse motions.

-\textbf{Diffusion-based Motion Generation.} Diffusion models have become a dominant framework in human motion generation, particularly in text-to-motion and co-speech motion tasks, due to their strong generative capacity.
-For co-speech motion, DiffuseStyleGesture \cite{yang2023diffusestylegesture} pioneered expressive audio-conditioned gesture synthesis, incorporating rhythm alignment and style control.
-DiffSHEG \cite{chen2024diffsheg} extended these approaches by jointly modeling facial and body gestures efficiently.
-GestureDiffuCLIP \cite{ao2023gesturediffuclip} further introduced multimodal style control using CLIP embeddings.
-HoloGest \cite{cheng2025hologest} leveraged motion priors and decoupled body parts during diffusion.
-LivelySpeaker \cite{zhi2023livelyspeaker} proposed a two-stage method, generating semantic-aware gestures from text before rhythm refinement via audio-driven diffusion.
-RAG-Gesture \cite{mughal2025retrieving} introduced retrieval-augmented generation for explicit semantic alignment.
-However, previous methods overlook the error accumulation problem caused by local rotations and the forward kinematics process, resulting in significant inconsistencies in the motion of end-effectors.
-In this work,we predict global joint rotations directly and introduce multi-level constraints—at the joint, skeleton, and motion levels—to ensure structural consistency and expressive realism.
+\textbf{Diffusion-based Motion Generation.} Diffusion models are widely used for human motion generation, including text-to-motion and co-speech tasks.
+DiffuseStyleGesture \cite{yang2023diffusestylegesture} first demonstrated expressive audio-conditioned gestures with rhythm and style control.
+Later works extended this direction: DiffSHEG \cite{chen2024diffsheg} modeled facial and body motions jointly; GestureDiffuCLIP \cite{ao2023gesturediffuclip} introduced CLIP-based style control; HoloGest \cite{cheng2025hologest} incorporated motion priors with part-wise diffusion; LivelySpeaker \cite{zhi2023livelyspeaker} used a two-stage semantic-then-audio pipeline; and RAG-Gesture \cite{mughal2025retrieving} added retrieval for stronger semantic alignment.
+Yet these methods rely on local joint rotations, where forward kinematics causes error growth along the kinematic chain.
+This leads to unstable end-effectors.
+We address this by predicting global joint rotations directly and applying joint-, skeleton-, and motion-level constraints to maintain structural consistency and expressive quality.